-This guide to ski lessons is based on the two lessons I’ve had at Copper, which I highly recommend for anyone living in Denver.
-Copper is just over an hour from Denver, is easy to get to, and has a fairly affordable (for skiing, not normal life) four pack that I used last winter.
-I have not been compensated by Copper to write this blog (if only!) and all opinions are my own.
+This guide to ski lessons is based on the two I’ve had at Copper Mountain in Colorado, which I highly recommend for anyone living in Denver.
+Copper is easy to get to and has an affordable (for skiing, not normal life) four-pack that I get each winter.
+I (tragically) have not been compensated by Copper to write this blog and all opinions are my own.

 My guide to dressing for your first ski lesson is here.
-Beyond that, you should bring:
+Beyond that, bring:

 - A comfy pair of shoes that you can walk from the parking lot to the rental desk in (this is of varying distance, but at Copper it’s about a five-minute walk).
-Because I’m an adult, I usually wear Uggs. #noshameinmygame
+Because I’m a grown adult, I often wear my Uggs from college.

 - SUNBLOCK.
 Yes, in the winter!
-Rub it all over your face, and don’t forget the bottom of your nose.
+Don’t forget the bottom of your nose.
 Speaking from experience, it’s a place you NEVER want to get a sunburn in.
-Bring chapstick with SPF in it too.
+Wear chapstick with SPF in it, too.

 - A good attitude.
-For reals, skiing is not always easy to pick up.
+For reals, skiing is not easy to pick up.
 You’re going to fall.
-You’re going to struggle a little bit.
+You’re going to struggle.
 Check your ego at the door and embrace looking like a fool for the day (or in my case, days).

 What They Provide

-Your lesson includes a lift ticket and ski rental equipment.
+Your lesson includes a lift ticket and rental equipment.
 This means a pair of skis, boots, and poles.
-A helmet is not included, but can be added on for only $6, so it’s worth it to protect your noggin.
+A helmet is not included, but can be added on for less than $10, so it’s worth it to protect your noggin.

 Water is also provided at the bottom of the bunny slope at Copper, and you’ve obviously got a resort full of food, albeit a little overpriced.
 But you’re participating in one of the most expensive sports possible so that shouldn’t be a surprise.

-Lessons are super cheap (comparatively speaking) on each end of the season – think early December and late March/early April.
+Lessons are cheaper at each end of the season – think early December and late March/early April.
 The only drawback is that the super easy beginner section of the mountain (beyond where you learn to ski initially) usually isn’t open during either of those times.
 This is my one major complaint about Copper, but I’m sure it has to do with “weather” or “the limits of snow-making” or “science.”

-I would recommend taking your first lesson in early December, so you can get a taste at the beginning of the season.
+I would recommend taking your first lesson in early December so you can get a taste at the beginning of the season.
 You can do a half day or full day (with a lunch break).
 That’s a personal choice, but I can only handle about half a day.
 I also have bad knees from riding horses (the other most expensive sport known to mankind) so you do you.

 The Actual Lesson

-If you have never skied before and are living in Colorado, you will probably be the only non-tourist in your uber beginner group.
+If you have never skied before and live in Colorado, you will probably be the only non-tourist in your beginner group.
 Own it.

 My first lesson, the group was small, only about four of us.
 The second lesson was a bigger group, about six or seven, which was not ideal.
-I also didn’t like the instructor as much for the second lesson, but I also felt like I just didn’t get enough individual help.
+I didn’t like the instructor as much for the second lesson, but I also felt like I just didn’t get enough individual help.
 Yes, I know I signed up for a group lesson.
-I was too cheap to get a private.
+But still.

-We started out learning the absolute basics – how to put on your skis, how to take off your skis, how to move around on your skis, how to carry your skis.
+At my first lesson, we started out learning the absolute basics – how to put on your skis, how to take off your skis, how to move around on your skis, how to carry your skis.
 Then, you trudge over to the bunny slope.
-This alone will get you sweating, but don’t worry they will shuttle you back with snowmobiles.
+This alone will get you sweating, but don’t worry they shuttle you back on snowmobiles.

 Next, we went down a “hill” that barely qualified as a sloping surface, which was the perfect start.
 You can get a feel for the balance of skis, and you learn how to slow down and stop.
-You’ll also cover steering, and your instructor will make sure you’ve mastered these skills before moving onto a hill that actually does look like a hill.
+You’ll also cover steering, and your instructor will make sure you’ve mastered these skills before moving onto a hill that actually does resemble something with an incline.